 To Test or Not To Test

-Our ability to test for microbes species is limited to a small piece of a much larger pie of unknowns.
+Our ability to test for microbe species is limited to a small piece of a much larger pie of unknowns.
 The total microbiome of the body consists of many thousands of microbe species; who knows how many of them are stealth microbes or opportunistic pathogens.
 A comprehensive herbal protocol covers for most possibilities, both known and unknown.

 Which brings up the question: “Why test at all?”